parsokev/Graph_UI/README.md

 ## Building the Project for Local Development and Execution

-If intending to build the program to run locally for debugging/testing/modification purposes, the program is intended to be built under the CMake build types of either **'Debug' or 'RelWithDebInfo' (Release With Debug Info)**.
+If intending to build the program for local debugging/testing/modification purposes, the program must be built using the CMake build types of either **'Debug' or 'RelWithDebInfo' (Release With Debug Info)**.

 For use of the program under these conditions, the **build path must adhere to the following relative path from the root directory**: